-- Postgraduates on research courses - MBA students - PGCEs, Clinical medical students and those on the graduate-entry medical course, who may apply for accommodation for their extended term dates. - Undergraduate finalists who live in may apply for accommodation in the Easter vacation leading up to their finals. - Undergraduates and postgraduates on taught courses with university examinations falling outside standard term dates. - For 2019-20, those who do not have nine month contracts, but who cannot return home due to COVID-19 related travel restrictions, will be allowed to remain in College over the vacation.
-This will be charged at the standard student vacation residence rate. - All living-in students must hand in their room keys at the end of each term [or in the case of those on a 9 month licence to occupy at the end of the licence to occupy period. - The College reserves the right to ask any student entitled to remain in College over vacations to move to an alternative room. - Graduate students who have opted for a 9 month licence to occupy are permitted to reside in College during the Christmas and Easter vacations.
+- Postgraduates on research courses - MBA students - PGCEs, Clinical medical students and those on the graduate-entry medical course, who may apply for accommodation for their extended term dates. - Undergraduate finalists who live in may apply for accommodation in the Easter vacation leading up to their finals. - Undergraduates and postgraduates on taught courses with university examinations falling outside standard term dates. - All living-in students must hand in their room keys at the end of each term, or in the case of those on a 9 month licence to occupy at the end of the licence to occupy period.

+- The College reserves the right to ask any student entitled to remain in College over vacations to move to an alternative room. - Graduate students who have opted for a 9 month licence to occupy are permitted to reside in College during the Christmas and Easter vacations.
 Students may not sublet their rooms, even to other Harris Manchester students. - Students living out of College are not permitted to use the bathrooms, laundry facilities and student kitchens at any time.
 These facilities are only available during the vacations to those students permitted to stay in college.. - Facilities in all College buildings (other than the Library) are not available to students during the vacation. - The College cannot accept responsibility for any loss or damage incurred.
 Valuables may be stored in the College safe by arrangement with the College Office. - Please ensure that cupboards and walls of your room are clear of all possessions at the end of term.
 Wardrobes must not be kept locked during the vacation.
 There is a small amount of storage for possessions of overseas students during the vacations please consult the Housekeeper if you are an overseas student and wish to leave any belongings over the vacation (subject to space availability).
 All other students are required to ensure that their possessions are removed from the College site for the duration of the vacations.
 If exceptional circumstances arise which make this impossible, you should consult the Housekeeper by Monday of 7th week.
 Any possessions left in College without the consent of the Housekeeper will be thrown away. - All other students must vacate their rooms by the time stated on Saturday of 8th week each term. - Anyone requiring vacation accommodation must complete and return the relevant form (available from the Accommodation Manager) by the stated deadline and sign the regulations concerning vacation accommodation.
 Late returns will not be accepted.
 The rules governing vacation residence can be found in Part 2.